 22 August 2018

 What follows is an annotated bibliography of my publishing history where I aim to provide an honest account of every peer-reviewed manuscript I’ve written, including the ones that didn’t get published, the ones that took years and endless rounds of reviews to get published, and the ones that probably shouldn’t have been published at all.
 I’ve written this partly for people starting out, for whom the path to publication is often a demoralizing one and where it’s easy to assume that people who are more advanced in their careers have had to struggle less – in that respect, it’s inspired by Johannes Haushofer’s CV of failures.
-My publication history also provides a sense of my career trajectory, which started out conventionally but rapidly became less so (although perhaps we need to redefine what we mean by ‘conventional’ as the alt-academic path is surely the dominant one today).
+My publication history also provides a sense of my career trajectory, which started out conventionally but rapidly became less so.

 I suspect that this bibliography looks quite self indulgent, and indeed it is, given that it took a whole day of my leave to write (although with a grant application to work on and bathroom walls to paint, it suddenly seemed like a deeply alluring idea) and is more than ten pages long!
 However, I hope it’s also somewhat useful in illustrating the behind-the-scenes-action of scholarly production and the conditions of our own scholarship, which it seems to me that we need to think – and talk – far more about.
 So, without further ado, I present you with my peer-reviewed manuscripts: those that happened, those that didn’t, and those that went around the block again and again (and again) before they finally found a home.

 ‘Silent but deadly: Bodily odours and the dissipation of boundaries’.
-NEVER PUBLISHED.
+TIMES REJECTED: 1; NEVER PUBLISHED.

 This was the first paper I ever submitted – about six months after I finished my PhD, although it was on a completely unrelated topic (in hindsight, this is as good an indication as any that I wasn’t working in the right area).
 It got absolutely caned by the reviewers at Body & Society, one of whom wrote: “This looks like a graduate essay cobbled together at the end of the semester”.
 It basically went downhill from there.
 The experience made we quite gun shy about publishing.
 Some of this paper’s content ended up in a blog post on farting but I never tried to publish it elsewhere.